AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Header.md

 **Note:** You can also set the fill of the data grid header – see [Data Grid: Apperance](../Data_Grid/Appearance).

-Here is a Gantt chart with the appearance of the header adjusted:
+Here is a Gantt chart with the appearance of the timeline header adjusted:

 ```
 // configure the timeline header